 The Clothing Closet

 There are no rules for who qualifies for clothing.
-If you fill out the application, you will get clothes!

 Each August, Columbia is home to Mid-MO PrideFest is an annual celebration of the lesbian, gay, bisexual, transgender, queer, questioning and ally community in Mid-Missouri.
 This family-friendly event includes entertainment, food, vendors, information on community organizations and more.